Louis Comfort Tiffany: Tiffany Studios

 Tiffany trademarked Favrile (from the old French word for handmade) on November 13, 1894.
 He later used this word to apply to all of his glass, enamel and pottery.
 "Tiffany's favrile glass vases were based on Venetian glassmaking techniques mixed with ancient Egyptian and Near Eastern inspirations."
 Tiffany delved into glass-making with interest in Venetian glass-maker Antonio Salviati.
 Tiffany would study techniques from Salviati-trained glassmaker, Andrea Boldini.
 In 1902, Tiffany had been influenced by a Cypriote line of jewelry that his father, Charles Lewis Tiffany, had introduced earlier at the Turin World's Fair.
 He coined this particular line of favrile glass the Cypriote line.

+Tiffany's first commercially produced lamps date from around 1895.
+Much of his company's production was in making stained glass windows and Tiffany lamps, but his company designed a complete range of interior decorations.
+At its peak, his factory employed more than 300 artisans.
+"Within this complex, Tiffany carried out experiments in glass colors and pottery glazing, perfected techniques of assembling stained glass windows."